Manage VBA Codes of Excel Macro‑Enabled Workbook

 }

-After the execution of Aspose.Cells sample code, the VBA or Macro code will be modified like this
+After the execution of the Aspose.Cells sample code, the VBA or macro code will be modified as follows:

 Sub Button1_Click() {